HumanoidsBonn/PiH_PEARL/README.md

 We recommend `viskit` for visualizing learning curves: https://github.com/vitchyr/viskit

 Network weights are also snapshotted during training.
-To evaluate a learned policy after training has concluded, run `sim_policy.py` or `play.py`.
+To evaluate a learned policy after training has concluded, run `sim_policy.py`.
 This script will run a given policy across a set of evaluation tasks and optionally generate a video of these trajectories.
 Rendering is offline and the video is saved to the experiment folder.
+To run the policy and render its behaviour use `play.py` and add the path to the config file `abb-rand.json` as an input argument.

 --------------------------------------
 #### Communication (slurp!)